oicr-gsi/shesmu/plugin-tsv/README.md

 `"defaults"` will be provided instead.
 This requires that *all* values in the `"types"` have a default value (or are optional).

+The types are JSON-enhanced descriptors.
+See [types in the language description](../language.md#types) for details.

 ## Refillable Dictionary
 This is a mechanism for inter-olive communication.
 It allows one olive to fill a dictionary and others to read values out of it.
 In a file ending in